Export, Pennsylvania

-Export is a borough in Westmoreland County, Pennsylvania, United States, surrounded entirely by the Municipality of Murrysville.
+Export is a borough in Westmoreland County, Pennsylvania, United States, surrounded entirely by the municipality of Murrysville.
 The population was 893 at the 2020 census.

 History

 A post office called Export has been in operation since 1892.
 The borough was so named because coal was once mined in and exported from the town.

 The remains of Westmoreland Coal Company's South (#2) mine are still visible behind the District Court building in Export.
 A 2018 project unearthed three entrances.
-A fourth entrance was discovered in January 2019 by Michael Mance and Lou Corsi.
+A fourth entrance was rediscovered in January 2019 by Michael Mance and Lou Corsi.

 Geography

 Export is located at 40°24′59″N 79°37′25″W (40.416251, -79.623679).

 According to the United States Census Bureau, the borough has a total area of 0.4 sqmi, all land.

 Education

 Export is within the Franklin Regional School District.
-The district consists of three elementary schools (Sloan, Newlonsburg, Heritage), Franklin Regional Middle School, and Franklin Regional High School.
+The district consists of two elementary schools (Intermediate and Primary), Franklin Regional Middle School, and Franklin Regional High School.
 Export is also home to Free Gospel Bible Institute, an international Ministerial and Missionary College for Holiness Pentecostals founded in 1958.